 Good oral hygiene.
 If you want to get rid of garlic breath, brush your teeth.
 I know it’s an obvious solution, but people have a tendency to be embarrassed about using oral hygiene products in public places.
 Well, get over it.
 Carry a toothbrush, some floss, and even some mouthwash with you and don’t be afraid to use your stuff in the public restrooms.
 Brush your teeth for at least three minutes, and do not forget to brush your tongue.
 When you’re done, use the mouthwash.
 Ladies, keep the stuff in your purse.
 Gents, start carrying a man purse.

 Commercial Garlic Breath Remedies

 Bad breath from garlic, or any other type of halitosis for that matter, is one of the greatest causes for distraction between two people.
 It doesn’t matter if you’re having a business meeting, a casual conversation, or if you’re hoping to lock lips with someone, bad breath is bad breath and can quickly dissolve any sort of mood, romantic or otherwise.
 This well-known fact has given rise to a multi-million dollar breath freshening industry.
 You’ve seen the commercials and you’ve walked through the stores.
-Breath freshening products are everywhere.
-It can be daunting.
+Breath freshening products are numerous and choosing one can be daunting.
 If you want to know how to get rid of garlic breath and don’t feel like wading through an entire sea of breath fresheners to find one that works, let me recommend a few.